sinclairzx81/sidewinder/libs/client/readme.md

 ## Example

-The following shows creating a Sidewinder WebClient.
+The following shows demonstrates creating a Sidewinder `WebClient`.
 The Contract is inlined for reference, but would usually be imported as a seperate shared module.

 ```typescript
 import { Type }      from '@sidewinder/contract'